musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 | Embedding heat map after burn-in |

 How the shape evolves during the training?
 Let's inspect the embedding after 30 and 90 epochs.
-We can note that the graph tends to be pushed towards the unit circle.
-This indicates that graph does not have a pronounced hierarchical structure, but it is mostly constituted by disconnected subgraphs.
+We can note that the **graph** tends to be **pushed towards the unit circle**.
+The elements that are not migrated towars the unit circle are those that live at the top of the hierarchy.

 {: style="text-align:center"}
 |![amazon_embedding_burn_30_epochs](/assets/amazon_embedding_30_epochs.png) | ![amazon_embedding_burn_90_epochs](/assets/amazon_embedding_90_epochs.png) |
 | Embedding after 30 epochs | ... and after 90 |

-Ok, let's now compare what the model has learned with the ground-tuth communities (i.e. the bundles of products that are typically sold together on Amazon).
+Ok, let's now **compare** what the model has learned with the **ground-tuth** communities (i.e. the bundles of products that are typically sold together on Amazon).
 To do so, we first of all need to unpack the data.